suiware/mersui/README.md

 # MerSui
-Basically "Buy Me a Coffee" button with payments in SUI.
+Simple "Buy Me a Coffee" React button with payments in SUI.

 ## Demo